 WEP (Wired Equivalent Privacy)WEP is the in-built encryption algorithm of the 802.11 standard, intended to securely encrypt data transmitted wirelessly.
 However, WEP provides very poor security and therefore is considered inadequate in most circumstances and its use in eduroam is prohibited.
 WEP uses the RC4 stream cipher with 40 or 104-bit keys.
 TKIP is a stronger alternative to WEP.

 WPA (Wi-Fi Protected Access)WPA is a standard from Wi-Fi Alliance that specifies the use of 802.1X for user authentication and TKIP for encryption of data on the wireless network.
 Devices may be found that state WPA compliance but also claim AES for encryption but the use of AES with such an appliance is not certified.

 Within eduroam, only WPA Enterprise Mode may be used at a SP site i.e. WPA PSK/Personal may not be used for eduroam.

-WPA2WPA2 is the same as WPA except that WPA2 uses AES for encryption while WPA uses TKIP.
+WPA2WPA2 is the same as WPA except that WPA2 typically uses AES for encryption while WPA typically uses TKIP.
 WPA2 devices may also support TKIP, but they are required to support AES.
 As such, WPA2 is considered to provide greater protection of wireless traffic than WPA.

 WPA2 features two modes of operation, WPA2 PSK/WPA2 Personal and WPA2 Enterprise, and the description of these is the same as for the equivalent WPA modes.
 And, as with WPA, only WPA2 Enterprise Mode may be used within eduroam, WPA2 PSK/Personal may not be used.